0xaa4eb/ulyp/README.md

     }
     ```

-Calling this method with ulyp agent enabled can provide a full call tree.
+Calling this method with ulyp agent enabled is able to provide a full call tree.
 No code change is required.

 ![Spring/Hibernate call recorded](https://github.com/0xaa4eb/ulyp/blob/master/images/hibernate.png)